-By landmass, Canada is the world’s second-largest country and home to approximately 200 mammal species, between 462 and 467 native bird species, 43 amphibian species, 43 reptile species, and 1,200 fish species.
+By landmass, Canada is the world’s second-largest country and home to approximately 1,950 different types of animals.
 Unlike the United States and Mexico — North America’s two other nations — Canada is not a megadiverse country.
 Nevertheless, it’s wide-open spaces and relatively low human population make it a wildlife wonderland.

 Canadian Wildlife Geography

 Canada is 9.9 square kilometers, containing 15 terrestrial eco-zones and five marine ones.
 Scientists believe 70,000 to 80,000 plant and animal species occupy the landmass, and an equal number have yet to be discovered.

 Canada’s southwest region is a mix of rainforest, desert, and continental climate zones, which the Rockies separate from the middle plains and eastern temperate zones.
 Further north, tundra conditions persist, and parts of the country lie above the Arctic Circle.